Michael Uzowuru: 2016–present

 In 2018, Uzowuru's work appeared on Anderson .Paak's "Til It's Over", which was used in Apple's "Welcome Home" commercial directed by Spike Jonze.
-Following "Welcome Home", he produced and wrote an additional song for Apple's iPad Pro commercial of the same year.

-In spring 2019, Uzowuru composed the score for the short film Guava Island, starring and produced by Donald Glover, which was released by Amazon Studios.
-That following summer, Uzowuru was credited for writing and production on Beyoncé's compilation album The Lion King: The Gift, having worked on the tracks "Mood 4 Eva" and "Brown Skin Girl".
+In the spring of 2019, Uzowuru composed the score for the short film Guava Island, starred and produced by Donald Glover and released by Amazon Studios.
+The following summer, Uzowuru was credited for writing and production on Beyoncé's compilation album The Lion King: The Gift, having worked on the tracks "Mood 4 Eva" and "Brown Skin Girl".
+He also wrote and produced for artists FKA Twigs and GoldLink.
+Later in the year, Uzowuru appeared on the production and writing credits of the Frank Ocean single "In My Room".

-Continuing with his production and writing work, Uzowuru appears on credits for artists like FKA Twigs and GoldLink.
-In Fall of 2019, Uzowuru appeared on the production and writing credits of Frank Ocean's "In My Room".
-In 2020 he began working on the Motomami album by Spanish songstress Rosalía.
-At the Latin Grammy Awards of 2022, Uzuwuru as a writer/producer of eight songs on the album won Album of the Year.
+Uzowuru collaborated with Spanish singer Rosalía through 2020 and 2021 and co-produced her album Motomami, which ended up winning the Digital Album of the Year Award in the Latin Grammy Awards of 2022.

+In 2022, Uzowuru executive-produced Vince Staples album Ramona Park Broke My Heart.
+The album received widespread critical acclaim and appeared on several best album year-end lists.
+After collaborating with him for the same year, SZA added, "...he’s an omen, a sign I’m doing something different, special and necessary."